 In the following report, four scenarios arising from current trends and shifting variables in the fields of journalism, advertising and politics present useful snapshots for how the near future of Central European democracies may develop, and in doing so highlighting critical areas for policy-makers and the public at large to consider in order to prevent some of the more devastating outcomes.

-With Disruptive Decentralisation, a similar setting of centralised media control as in the previous scenario, but here the model is unsustainable and leads to privatisation of the market.
+With Disruptive Decentralisation, a similar set of centralised media control as in the previous scenario, but here the model is unsustainable and leads to privatisation of the market.
 However, the viable options for commercial journalism prove to be too great for smaller, independent and locally focused media, which eventually are swallowed up by national outlets or dissolve.
 Here, the more rural public loses out and a deeper polarisation of society emerges.

 In Growth of a Fragmented Sphere, governmental policies maintaining stable funding for pro-governmental media corrodes the advertising market and also heightens the polarisation between the outlets, irreversibly damaging the public sphere.
 Therefore, independent and corporate media turn away from ambitious news journalism.
 As public finances collapse not allowing for generous subsidies so does the effective propaganda machine leaving the media market overall more fragmented, rather than just decentralised.

 As the region has developed the digital ads market at an even faster pace than other parts of Europe, it has not built up resilience to challenges that come with it.
-For years, organised crime has been utilising the security gaps in online advertising to make tremendous profit, leading to A Collapse of the Advertising Market.
+For years, organised crime has been utilising the security gaps in online advertising to make a tremendous profit, leading to A Collapse of the Advertising Market.

 - Protect multiple-stakeholder media environments to prevent media ownership monopoly.